 – AFC Manchester Girls under 11’s (2012/2013)

-Ravi Bains has been a passionate supporter of the Sikh Toy Appeal since it was started in 2018, particularly given his affinity for the health and social care sector.
+Ravi Bains has been a passionate supporter of The Toy Appeal since it was started in 2018, particularly given his affinity for the health and social care sector.
 The charity delivers toys to a number of organisations and children’s hospitals, bringing together people from different races and religions for a fantastic cause.
-Ravi and the companies that make up the Grosvenor Health & Social Care group are regularly involved in donating and delivering toys to the children the Sikh Toy Appeal support.
+Ravi and the companies that make up the Grosvenor Health & Social Care group are regularly involved in donating and delivering toys to the children The Toy Appeal support.

 Ravi is now an official Brand Ambassador and has an active part in this year’s Christmas Campaign, working alongside 167 organisations including the LFC foundation, Birmingham Children’s Hospital, Great Ormand Street Hospital, and Acorns Children Hospice in order to deliver toys and gifts to thousands of Children this festive season.